Admissibility and rectification of colored symmetric operads: Admissibility of operads

 \pf We apply \cite[Theorem~11.3.2]{Hirschhorn:Model} to the adjunction $O \circ - : \C^W \rightleftarrows \Alg_O : U$.
 By \refth{O.Mod}, $U$ preserves sifted colimits and $\Alg_O$ is complete and cocomplete.

 We now show that transfinite compositions of the images under~$U$ of cobase changes of elements in~$F(J)$ are weak equivalences in~$\C^W$.
-Consider a cocartesian diagram of $O$-algebras as in \refeq{pushout.O.Alg}, where $x\colon X\to X'$ is generating acyclic cofibration in~$\C^W$ which is also an acyclic (symmetric) h-cofibration.
+Consider a cocartesian diagram of $O$-algebras as in \refeq{pushout.O.Alg}, where $x\colon X\to X'$ is generating acyclic cofibration in~$\C^W$, hence also an acyclic (symmetric) h-cofibration.
 By \refpr{filtration.Harper}, the morphism~$U(a)$ is the (countable) transfinite composition of cobase changes of morphisms

-Here $\Env$ is the enveloping operad (\refle{enveloping.monoid}) and $\Ax_s$ is the group of automorphisms of the multi-source $s$, which is trivial for nonsymmetric operads, and as in \refeq{Ax.s} for symmetric operads.
+Here, $\Env$ is the enveloping operad (\refle{enveloping.monoid}) and $\Ax_s$ is the group of automorphisms of the multisource~$s$, which is trivial for nonsymmetric operads, and as in \refeq{Ax.s} for symmetric operads.
 Each of the above morphisms is a couniversal weak equivalence or, equivalently \cite[Lemmas 1.6 and~1.8]{BataninBerger:Homotopy}, an acyclic h-cofibration since $x$ is an acyclic (symmetric) h-cofibration, i.e., each $x_r$ is one.
-Their transfinite composition is again a couniversal weak equivalence: in case (a) by \csy{\refle{i.cofibrations}\refit{i.cofibrations.weakly.sat}} and in case (b) since the above weak equivalences lie in the class \refeq{cellular.algebraic}, whose transfinite composition is again a weak equivalence as discussed in \csy{\refpr{strongly.admissibly.generated}}.
+Their transfinite composition is again a couniversal weak equivalence by \refle{technical}.

 We finally show that $F(I)$ and $F(J)$ permit the small object argument \cite[Definition~10.5.15]{Hirschhorn:Model}.
 If $\C$ is combinatorial, this is tautological since all objects are small.
-Suppose now that $\C$ is admissibly generated and quasi-tractable.
-By \refde{summary.symmetricity}, all cofibrant objects, in particular the (co)domains of $I$ are small relative to $\cell(-)$ applied to the maps in \refeq{proof.Harper} where $x$ is a cofibration.
+Suppose now that $\C$ is admissibly generated and tractable.
+By \refde{summary.symmetricity}, all cofibrant objects, in particular the (co)domains of $I$ are small relative to $\cell(-)$ applied to the maps in \refeq{proof.Harper}, where $x$ is a cofibration.
 Therefore, they are small relative to $U(\cell (O \circ I))$.
 By adjunction, the (co)domains of $O \circ I$ are therefore small relative to $\cell(O \circ I)$.
-Again using the quasi-tractability, the same argument shows that $O \circ J$ is small relative to $\cell(O \circ I)$, a fortiori relative to $\cell(O \circ J)$. \xpf
+Again using the tractability, the same argument shows that $O \circ J$ is small relative to $\cell(O \circ I)$, a fortiori relative to $\cell(O \circ J)$. \xpf